 - a.
 Prior incidents of eruptions during volcano tours resulting in injuries to tourists, including, but not limited to, the 2018 Kilauea eruption that RCCL was aware of, as alleged in paragraph 31, which did or should have revealed that the dangers associated with participating in the subject excursion, including (1) the excursion taking place in a volcano that was active (like Kilauea) multiple times just a few years before the incident; and/or (2) the risk of death or severe injuries. - b.
-RCCL's initial approval process and/or yearly inspections of the Excursion Entity and/or the subject excursion, including, but not limited to, researching the volcano, having RCCL's representative(s) take the excursion, conducting site inspections, and reviewing the Excursion Entity's insurance, which did or should have revealed: (a) the dangers associated with participating in the subject excursion, including (1) the excursion taking place in a volcano that was active multiple times just a few years before the incident; (2) the increased alert levels, the increased volcanic activity and/or the increased risk of eruption; and (3) the risk of death or severe injuries; (b) that RCCL does not inspect and/or monitor the Excursion Entity, the subject excursion, the volcanic alert levels and/or the volcanic activity; (c) that RCCL does not verify that the subject excursion is reasonably safe and/or inspected; (d) that the Excursion Entity was not adhering to highest safety standards in the industry; (e) that the Excursion Entity carries independent insurance from the cruise line that has lower limits and more limited coverage than RCCL's insurance; and/or (g) the limits of the Excursion Entity's insurance.
+RCCL's initial approval process and/or yearly inspections of the Excursion Entities and/or the subject excursion, including, but not limited to, researching the volcano, having RCCL's representative(s) take the excursion, conducting site inspections, and reviewing the Excursion Entities' insurance, which did or should have revealed: (a) the dangers associated with participating in the subject excursion, including (1) the excursion taking place in a volcano that was active multiple times just a few years before the incident; (2) the increased alert levels, the increased volcanic activity and/or the increased risk of eruption; and (3) the risk of death or severe injuries; (b) that RCCL does not inspect and/or monitor the Excursion Entities, the subject excursion, the volcanic alert levels and/or the volcanic activity; (c) that RCCL does not verify that the subject excursion is reasonably safe and/or inspected; (d) that the Excursion Entities were not adhering to highest safety standards in the industry; (e) that the Excursion Entities were not subject to jurisdiction in the United States; (f) that the Excursion Entities carry independent insurance from the cruise line that has lower limits and more limited coverage than RCCL's insurance; and/or (g) the limits of the Excursion Entities' insurance.

-c.
-RCCL knew the excursion was not being canceled or postponed when the volcanic levels/activity increased because, despite the levels/activities increasing weeks before the incident (as discussed in paragraphs 32-38) and/or throughout their business relationship, RCCL sold tickets and paid the Excursion Entity for tours during that time period.

-59. As a direct and proximate result of the negligence of RCCL, the Plaintiffs were injured about Plaintiffs' body and extremity, suffered physical pain, mental anguish, loss of enjoyment of life, disability, disfigurement, post-traumatic stress disorder and other mental and/or nervous disorders, aggravation of any previously existing conditions therefrom, incurred medical expenses in the care and treatment of Plaintiffs' injuries, suffered physical handicap, lost earnings and lost earning capacity, both past and future.
-The injuries are permanent or continuing in nature and

-Plaintiffs will suffer the losses and impairments in the future.
-In addition, Plaintiffs lost the benefit of Plaintiffs' vacation, cruise, and transportation costs.
+- c.
+RCCL knew the excursion was not being canceled or postponed when the volcanic levels/activity increased because, despite the levels/activities increasing weeks before the incident (as discussed in paragraphs 32-38) and/or throughout their business relationship, RCCL sold tickets and paid the Excursion Entities for tours during that time period. - 59.
+As a direct and proximate result of the negligence of RCCL, the following damages were incurred: - a.
+The Plaintiffs were injured about Plaintiffs' body and extremity, suffered physical pain, mental anguish, loss of enjoyment of life, disability, disfigurement, post-traumatic stress disorder and other mental and/or nervous disorders, aggravation of any previously existing conditions therefrom, incurred medical expenses in the care and treatment of Plaintiffs' injuries, suffered physical handicap, lost earnings and lost earning capacity, both past and future.
+The injuries are permanent or continuing in nature and Plaintiffs will suffer the losses and impairments in the future.
+In addition, Plaintiffs lost the benefit of Plaintiffs' vacation, cruise, and transportation costs future.